DeepSARRS/E3Diff/README.md

 ```

 Also, you might be willing to download the well-trained model of SEN12 from [here](https://drive.google.com/drive/folders/1KZMXgHsXUuztxPI44jKeFj29KYHLbopP?usp=sharing), and test the model:
+If needed, results of some baseline methods can also be downloaded [here](https://pan.baidu.com/s/19OgulOKHcbVujgoBVIx6vw?pwd=tf95)(code is tf95).

 ```bash
 # stage 2 validation for sen12 dataset